Skip to main content

 --webhook-enable-sync-modeWEBHOOK_ENABLE_SYNC_MODEEnable synchronous mode for the webhook feature.false

---webhook-allow-listWEBHOOK_ALLOW_LISTSet the allowed URLs for the webhook feature using a regular expression.All
+--webhook-allow-listWEBHOOK_ALLOW_LISTSet the allowed URLs for the webhook feature using regular expressions.
+Accepts multiple patterns via comma-separated values or repeated flags.All

---webhook-deny-listWEBHOOK_DENY_LISTSet the denied URLs for the webhook feature using a regular expression.None
+--webhook-deny-listWEBHOOK_DENY_LISTSet the denied URLs for the webhook feature using regular expressions.
+Accepts multiple patterns via comma-separated values or repeated flags.Internal ranges (see below)

 --webhook-max-retryWEBHOOK_MAX_RETRYSet the maximum number of retries for the webhook feature.4